If you are a lady and have been to a major Nigerian market where there are a lot of Igbo traders, then you my sister have been harassed once or twice.

 Sweeping these testimonies off as just mere unproven rants is the height of insensitivity and intellectual dishonesty.

-Playing the tribal card, writing about how men or people of other tribes have harassed you and mourning about generalizations are just flimsy and rude digressions to this serious issue that has been raised.
+Playing the tribal card, writing about how men or people of other tribes have harassed you and mourning about generalisations are just flimsy and rude digressions to this serious issue that has been raised.

 This mess has to stop!